-Whether you’re a working professional, business owner, entrepreneur, or investor, knowing how to read and understand a cash flow statement can enable you to extract important data about the financial health of a company.
+Whether you are an accountant, business owner, entrepreneur, or investor, knowing how to read and understand The Cash Flow Statement can enable you to extract important data about the financial health of a company.

-If you’re an investor, this information can help you better understand whether you should invest in a company.
-If you’re a business owner or entrepreneur, it can help you understand business performance and adjust key initiatives or strategies.
-If you’re a manager, it can help you more effectively manage budgets, oversee your team, and develop closer relationships with leadership—ultimately allowing you to play a larger role within your organization.
+If you are an investor, this information can help you better understand whether you should invest in a company.
+If you are a business owner or entrepreneur, it can help you understand business performance and adjust key initiatives or strategies.
+If you are a manager, it can help you more effectively manage budgets, oversee your team, and develop closer relationships with leadership—ultimately allowing you to play a larger role within your organization.

-To facilitate this understanding, here’s everything you need to know about how to read and understand a cash flow statement.
+To facilitate this understanding, here is everything you need to know about how to read and understand the statement.